 Discussion

-As predicted, when participants described events after seeing arrays of possible agents and patients, their two-word answers reflected the degree to which a given word could convey new information: participants were more likely to mention the subject of the event when the subject was more ambiguous, and more likely to mention the object when the object was more ambiguous.
+As predicted, when participants described events after seeing arrays of possible agents and patients, their two-word answers reflected the degree to which a given word could convey new information about the event: participants were more likely to mention the subject of the event when the subject was more ambiguous, and more likely to mention the object when the object was more ambiguous.
 As predicted under an RSA account, this ability was not limited to cases where an event could be uniquely identified: even for the intermediate cases where there were multiple agents and patients in the array, participants still tended to choose the two-word sequence that most reduced uncertainty.
 Quantitative comparison to the RSA reveals a close fit to human data, with a baseline-adjusted version of the RSA performing best, matching the human tendency to produce more objects than subjects.

 A paradox of RSA models is that while comprehenders of language assume they are listening to rational speakers, the same people turn around to produce messy, sometime under- or over-informative utterances.
 Nevertheless, we mainly succeed in getting our meanings across, and it is clear that at least some aspects of adult speech are well designed for robustly transferring information.
-While there is a rich literature on how speakers do (or don’t) accommodate context when describing individual objects, this study provides the first evidence for audience design in describing events.
+While there is a rich literature on how speakers do (or don’t) accommodate context when describing individual objects, this study provides the first evidence for audience design in at the level of arguent structure relations.
 Although the two kinds of shortened sentences (Subject-Verb, e.g., GIRL READ, and Verb-Object, e.g., READ BOOK) are on average equal in length and express the same amount of information, participants recognize that informativity depends on the set of possible alternative events.
 This holds even when either utterance will leave some ambiguity, suggesting that RSA-type listeners are correct: speakers are choosing what to say and what to omit in a way that maximally reduces uncertainty.